Hungarian Revolution of 1848: Era of Reforms

-Széchenyi, who had resided abroad and studied Western institutions, was the recognized leader of all those who wished to create a new Hungary out of the old.
+Széchenyi, who had resided abroad and studied Western institutions, was recognised as their leader of all those who wished to create a new Hungary out of the old.
 For years he and his friends educated public opinion by issuing innumerable pamphlets in which the new Liberalism was eloquently expounded.
 In particular Széchenyi insisted that the people must not look exclusively to the government, or even to the diet, for the necessary reforms.
-Society itself must take the initiative by breaking down the barriers of class exclusiveness and reviving a healthy public spirit.

-The effect of this teaching was manifest at the diet of 1832, when the Liberals in the Lower Chamber had a large majority, prominent among whom were Ferenc Deák and Ödön Beothy.
-In the Upper House, however, the magnates united with the government to form a conservative party obstinately opposed to any project of reform, which frustrated all the efforts of the Liberals.
+Society itself must take the initiative by breaking down the barriers of class exclusion and reviving a healthy notion of popular consciousness.
+The effect of this teaching was manifest at the diet of 1832, when the Liberals in the Lower Chamber had a large majority.
+Prominent among whom were Ferenc Deák and Ödön Beothy.
+In the Upper House, however, the magnates united with the government to form a conservative party obstinately opposed to any project of reform, which frustrated all the Liberals' efforts.

-The journalist Lajos Kossuth became the new rising star of the Hungarian Parliament in the mid 1830s, who began to rival Szécheny's popularity due to his talent as orator in the liberal fraction of the parliament.
+The journalist Lajos Kossuth became the new rising star of the Hungarian Parliament in the mid 1830s and began to rival Szécheny's popularity thanks to his talent as orator in the parliament's liberal faction.
 Kossuth called for broader parliamentary democracy, rapid industrialization, general taxation, economic expansion through exports, and the abolition of serfdom and aristocratic privileges (equality before the law).
-The alarm of the government at the power and popularity of the Liberal party induced it, soon after the accession of the new king, the emperor Ferdinand I (1835–1848), to attempt to crush the reform movement by arresting and imprisoning the most active agitators among them, Lajos Kossuth and Miklós Wesselényi.
-But the nation was no longer to be cowed.

-The diet of 1839 refused to proceed to business till the political prisoners had been released, and, while in the Lower Chamber the reforming majority was larger than ever, a Liberal party was now also formed in the Upper House under the leadership of Count Louis Batthyány and Baron Joseph Eotvos.
+The government's alarm at the power and popularity of the Liberal party led it, soon after emperor Ferdinand I's accession in 1835, to attempt to crush the reform movement by arresting and imprisoning the most active agitators, including Kossuth and Miklós Wesselényi.
+However, the nation was no longer to be cowed, with the diet of 1839 refusing to proceed to business until the political prisoners were released.
+While in the Lower Chamber the reforming majority was larger than ever, a Liberal party now also formed in the Upper House under the leadership of Count Louis Batthyány and Baron Joseph Eotvos.

-From 1000AD up to 1844, Latin language was the official language of administration, legislation and schooling in the Kingdom of Hungary.
-Two progressive measures of the highest importance were passed by this diet, one made Magyar the official language of Hungary; the other freed the peasants' holdings from all feudal obligations.